-New York Times-bestselling author of Little Failure, Super Sad True Love Story, and Absurdistan
+New York Times-bestselling author of Little Failure, Super Sad True Love Story, Absurdistan, and Our County Friends

 Photo credit: Brigitte Lacombe

 Author of the critically acclaimed knockout novels The Russian Debutante’s Handbook, Absurdistan, and Super Sad True Love Story, Russian-born Gary Shteyngart has risen to the top of the fiction world.
 His book trailers are viral hits and his collection of blurbs has earned him the tongue-in-cheek title of “master blurber”.

 His New York Times bestselling memoir, Little Failure, is a candid, witty, and deeply poignant account of his life so far.
 He shares his American immigrant experience, moving back and forth through time and memory with self-deprecating humor, moving insights, and literary bravado.
 His latest novel, Our Country Friends, which follows a group of friends isolating together for six months during the pandemic, is a powerful story about friendship.

 Off the page, Shteyngart is a masterful storyteller recounting his life as a Lenin-loving, ratty-fur-overcoat-wearing child to his anxiety-attack-prone twenties in New York.
 As a speaker, Shteyngart explores what it means to be an immigrant, a son, an American, a grown-up, and a writer.